watchexec/cargo-watch/README.md

 that we use under the covers.

 If you want more verbose output, try running with the `--debug` flag.
 Note that this will also enable debug mode for watchexec.
-When filing an issue, make sure to include a log with `--debug` enabled so problems can be diagnosed better.
+When filing an issue, **make sure to include a log with `--debug` enabled so problems can be diagnosed.**

 [notify-issues]: https://github.com/passcod/notify/issues
 [watch-issues]: https://github.com/passcod/cargo-watch/issues